These are a some of the fun projects I have worked on recently or in the past.

 I have built an MP3 audio streaming backend service using Flask and Mutagen.

-It shapes the bandwidth to allow audio playback to buffer ahead, but not download too much data if the user is skipping around in within the audio track or jumping to other tracks.
+It shapes the bandwidth to allow audio playback to buffer ahead, but not download too much data if the user is skipping around within the audio track or jumping to other tracks.

 Older Projects